woctezuma/sample-steam-reviews/README.md

 ### Further train pre-trained models

 In the aforementioned approaches, the models are trained from scratch ; only the word embeddings are imported.
-Given the fact that my computation resources are limited, [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) (importing pre-trained models and training them on my data) should be worthwhile.
+To cope with my limited computation resources, [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) (importing pre-trained models and training them on my data) should be worthwhile.

-For this purpose, run the `textgenrnn.ipynb` notebook on Google Colab, which relies on the [`textgenrnn`](https://github.com/minimaxir/textgenrnn) Python package.
+For this purpose, run the `textgenrnn.ipynb` notebook on Google Colab, which relies on the [`textgenrnn`](https://github.com/minimaxir/textgenrnn) package.

 ### Download app details for Artifact and for the top 100 most played games in the past 4 weeks